example42/puppi/README_log.md

 EXAMPLES (with example42 puppet modules)
 If you use the old Example42 modules set you get automatically many service related logs out of the box to be used with Puppi One.
-NextGen modules are supposed to provide puppi log intergration on Puppi Two (TO DO)
+NextGen modules are supposed to provide puppi log integration on Puppi Two (TO DO)